Bailey May: 2015–2016: Music career beginnings

 In July 2015, May, together with fellow housemate Ylona Garcia, recorded their own version of "Magmahal Muli" (Lit.
 To Love Again).
 The next month, he recorded his own version of "Now We're Together" which was originally sung by Khalil Ramos.
 On 9 August 2015 both songs were released on Spotify.
-His self-titled debut album Bailey was released in November 2015.
+His self-titled debut EP Bailey May was released in November 2015.

 2017–2023: Now United

 In November 2017, May was revealed as part of the final lineup for the global pop group Now United, representing the Philippines, being announced as the 9th member.
 The group has since embarked on three world tours, Promo World Tour (2018), World Tour 2019 - Presented by YouTube Music, and Dreams Come True Tour (2019), traveling to various cities in countries such as Mexico, India, Brazil, South Korea, the Philippines, and the United States.
 In 2019, the music video for 'Afraid Of Letting Go' was released by Now United, where May stands out and the lead singer in the song, and where it is shot in Intramuros and some premises in Letran in Manila, Philippines.
 Also in 2019, Now United released 'Sundin Ang Puso' together with Pepsi, where May sang the chorus in Tagalog with Any Gabrielly, and it was also shot in Manila.

-In January 2020, Now United released 'Live This Moment', which include the boys of the group along with May in the music video.
+In January 2020, Now United released 'Live This Moment', which includes the boys of the group along with May in the music video.
 Also in 2020, the song and music video for 'Nobody Fools Me Twice' was released, with May's vocals provided in Korean, along with Heyoon Jeong.
-In the beginning of 2021, the group released the single 'How Far We've Come' where in he's the only male vocalist who sang the song.
-In the beginning of April 2021, May didn't participated the music videos of 'Show You How To Love' which was filmed in Malibu, California, the live version of 'Let The Music Move You' and 'Nobody Like Us' in Hawaii due to the comeback of its fellow member Lamar Morris.
-On January 13, 2023 he announced his departure from the group to pursue his solo career.
+At the beginning of 2021, the group released the single 'How Far We've Come' wherein he's the only male vocalist who sang the song.
+At the beginning of April 2021, May didn't participate in the music videos of 'Show You How To Love' which was filmed in Malibu, California, the live version of 'Let The Music Move You' and 'Nobody Like Us' in Hawaii due to the comeback of its fellow member Lamar Morris.
+On January 13, 2023, he announced his departure from the group to pursue his solo career.
 On January 14, Odo was released.
 This song is the last song with Bailey as a member of Now United.

+2023-present: Solo career

+On August 9, 2023, a few days after his birthday, American choreographer, Matt Stefanina released Reason Why featuring Bailey.
+The music video, which was released on August 29, featured his fellow Now United member, Sofya Plotnikoya.

+On October 18, 2024, Bailey released "Come Closer".